capp-boomi/component-google-map/README.md

-A custom google maps component based on the ui-custom-component repo here: https://github.com/manywho/ui-custom-component
+A custom google maps component based on the ui-custom-component repo here: https://github.com/manywho/ui-custom-component Credits to Matt Norton, and Jonjo McKay for the component.
+Matt Bates, and the Boomi Flow dev team in Exeter UK for the custom component module.

-***Detail from the ui-custom component repo below here*** A small `webpack` based boilerplate for creating custom Boomi Flow UI components.
+***Detail from the ui-custom component repo below here***

+A small `webpack` based boilerplate for creating custom Boomi Flow UI components.

 ## Setup